*This is a guest post. Thank you, Lisa, from DoughCuts, for sharing your yummy Doughcuts 4th of July Layered Cookie Cake Recipe!

 *After the cookie dough is made roll it out on 2 silicone baking mats or parchment (baking) paper, so you don’t have to transfer the large cookie shapes later, to approximately 5mm thick and spread it far enough to cut out the large cookie shapes later.

-Refrigerate for at least 30 minutes to firm up the dough to make cutting out easier.
-TIP: If using our silicone baking mats roll the dough out to the edges like the photo below as that is usually the size of our cookie cake templates.
+*Refrigerate for at least 30 minutes to firm up the dough to make cutting out easier.
+TIP: If using silicone baking mats roll the dough out to the edges like in the photo below as that is usually the size of our cookie cake templates.

-Place your cookie cake template carefully on top of the first rolled out dough and cut out the shape using your plastic cookie cake cutter tool or a blunt butter knife.
+*Place your cookie cake template carefully on top of the first rolled-out dough and cut out the shape using your plastic cookie cake cutter tool or a blunt butter knife.
 Take your time and keep the blade as upright as you can so that the edge of the cookie is cut straight.

-After cutting around the outer edge and inner edge (if you want the inside removed also for some shapes) carefully lift off the cookie dough away from the cutout shape.
-Repeat with the second rolled out dough.
+*After cutting around the outer edge and inner edge (if you want the inside removed also for some shapes) carefully lift off the cookie dough away from the cutout shape.
+Repeat with the second rolled-out dough.

-Slide the baking mats with the cookies on top onto a cookie sheet or baking tray and put the cookie cutouts back into the fridge to chill while the oven heats up or at least 15 minutes.
+*Slide the baking mats with the cookies on top onto a cookie sheet or baking tray and put the cookie cutouts back into the fridge to chill while the oven heats up for at least 15 minutes.
 This will help the cookie to keep its shape when baked.

 *Heat oven to 160°C (325°F) and bake for 20-25 minutes or until cooked.
 Take the cookies out of the oven and leave the cookies on the trays to cool completely.
 Large cookies can be difficult to move without breaking, especially when they are warm.
 I usually make mine the day before I want to assemble my cookie cake and leave them out overnight on the cookie trays to cool.